suvarchalasarva/EDAandMLwithPython/EDA on Telecom Services/README.md

 ## SOURCE OF DATA
 ![image1.png](images/service_provider.png)<br><br>
 - The Data is collected from mobile apps that use Mr. XY Telecom services.
 Full recognition and consent from individual user of those       apps have been obtained, and appropriate anonymization have been performed to protect privacy.
-- The data schema consists of follwing three tables.
+- The data schema consists of following three tables.
 - __gender_age_train__: Devices and their respective user gender, age and age_group
 - Shape of gender_age_train is 74645 rows x 4 columns
 - __phone_brand_device_model__: device ids, brand, and models phone_brand: note that few brands are in Chinese